Kryha/KREAd/docs/general.md

 6. Approve the transaction on Keplr
 7. Await confirmation

 You can verify the purchase was successful by browsing the [inventory](https://kread.app/inventory).
-For more details check out (TODO: link to marketplace section of glossary)
+For more details check out [KREAd Marketplace](./glossary.md#marketplace).

 ##### Equip an Item

 With an unequipped item in your wallet, you are ready to use the equip feature.
-This allows you to customize a Character by adding an Item to its inventory, to learn more about how this works checkout (TODO: link to inventory section of glossary).
+This allows you to customize a Character by adding an Item to its inventory, to learn more about how this works checkout [Character Inventory](./glossary.md#character-inventory).
 In this section we will focus on the how-to:

 1. Navigate to the [character view](https://kread.app/character)
 2. Select the Character you wish to equip the item to (use "My Characters" button in the top-right of the interface to switch characters if you need to)